rajharsh81070/Weather-Journal-App/README.md

 ## Overview

 The purpose of this project was to create an asynchronous web app that uses a web API and user data to dynamically update the UI.
-This is project 3 of the updated FEND program at Udacity for 2019.
+This is the project 3 of the updated FEND program at Udacity for 2019.

 ## Instructions